 3. It’s difficult to slide open or closed.

 A sliding patio door should slide open or closed smoothly and easily when the handle is pulled.
 If it’s difficult to slide open or closed, or is rough as it moves along the tracks, it may be time to replace your sliding patio door.
 A sliding door that doesn’t slide smoothly on the tracks could indicate worn or broken tracks, that a door isn’t sitting right in the frame, could be caused by some surrounding water damage, or could be a sign of poor installation.
 If you’re finding it difficult to use your patio door, it’s time to contact a home improvement contractor and have them look at it.

 Just like your windows and your entry door, your sliding patio door should protect your home from the outside elements and from heating and cooling loss.
 Check your patio door during and after rainstorms.
 Do you see any evidence of leaks?
 If you see moisture trapped between the glass panes and/or moisture around the door inside your home, it’s likely time to replace your sliding patio door.

 Be sure to check your patio door for air leaks as well.
 Evidence of leaks or drafts means your door isn’t protecting your home and could be causing energy loss.
 Plus, damage from water and moisture can be extensive.
 Replacing your sliding patio door can help prevent damage by providing a tight seal against outside moisture, which will also help prevent heating and cooling loss by closing off drafts.

+If you see these signs it’s time to replace your sliding patio door, it’s time to start looking for a new one and choose the best patio door for your home.
 If you need help with your patio door, contact Zephyr Thomas at 717-399-4708 or stop by our showroom to see a few options in person!
 We’re ready to help with any home improvement need.